 Except this, the procedure we will follow is quite common:

-4. Define a data splitting strategy, for this we will use a repeated K-fold cross-validation setup using the built-in RepeatedKFold class.
-We’ll use 2-times repeated 4-fold cross-validation by means of RepeatedKFold.
+argument. - Define a data splitting strategy, for this we will use a repeated K-fold cross-validation setup using the built-in

 # Generating hyperparameter grid